-During 2015 and 2016 significant divergences in the growth rate of the Eurozone countries compared with other economies, particularly the United States, together with the European Central Bank's programme of Quantitative Easing has resulted in a significant strengthening of the Dollar against the Euro.
+During 2017 there has been a significant strengthening of the Euro against the Dollar from \$1.05: €1 to \$1.19: €1.
 This has required a significant revaluation of the capital contributions.
-These notional losses are reflected through Other Comprehensive Income (see Accounting Policies on pages 4 and 5).
+These notional gains are reflected through Other Comprehensive Income (see Accounting Policies on pages 4 and 5).